 Johnny Cage: Liu, I hate this place.
 I'm telling you, I hate it.
 I'm in a hostile environment, I'm completely unprepared, and I'm surrounded by people who probably want to kick my ass.
 It's like being back in high school!

-The Lone Wolf series give us a few, including the Darklands, home of the Darklords, Ixia, home of the (not to be confused) Deathlord, and the Doomlands of Naaros.
+- The Lone Wolf series give us a few, including the Darklands, home of the Darklords, Ixia, home of the (not to be confused) Deathlord, and the Doomlands of Naaros.
 The Darklords' campaign was in part a terraforming project to make the rest of Magnamund more Mordor-like because they actually can't survive anywhere else without life-support equipment.
 It becomes a plot point near the end of the Magnakai series when the Darklords create a device that negates that weakness.

 Notably, after the destruction of the Darklords, the good guys begin efforts to turn the Darklands into fertile wilderness again.
 After a few years of work, they realize that the process will take centuries of effort.
 After a decade, we only see a tiny corner of the Darklands green on the map.

 - The trope's title comes from the Dark Land of Mordor from Tolkien's The Lord of the Rings.
 Mordor combined both the "radiated evil" version of this trope (already seen in Mirkwood) and the "don't abuse resources" version (already seen in Isengard).
 However, the desert wasteland really makes up only the northwestern part of Mordor: Ironically, Sam and Frodo never find out the whole southern half of Mordor has a lake and great amounts of farmland to keep itself running, kept fertile by ash from the evil volcano; Sauron has to feed all those Orcs somehow.